Overview

 Column

-Based on the Choosing Wisely recommendation, the appropriate blood transfusion indicator is the percentage of transfusions with pre-transfusion hemoglobin levels <80 g/L. Randomized control trials have demonstrated that for most patients, transfusions can be safely restricted to even lower thresholds of hemoglobin (<70 g/L), but the higher threshold of <80 g/L was chosen to allow individual clinical judgement around cases where levels may need to be higher due to conditions such as cardiac ischemia.1 Evidence shows that using a threshold for blood transfusions based on hemoglobin alone can still lead to inappropriate transfusions.2 Adverse events, such as infections, transfusion reactions, and increased morbidity and mortality in people receiving blood transfusions is well documented, as is the need to reduce unnecessary blood transfusions.3
+The appropriate blood transfusion indicator is the percentage of transfusions performed in patients with pre-transfusion hemoglobin levels of < 80 g/L. Randomized controlled trials have demonstrated that for most patients, transfusions can safely be restricted to an even lower threshold of < 70 g/L, but the higher threshold of < 80 g/L was chosen to allow individual clinical judgment in cases where levels may need to be higher due to conditions such as cardiac ischemia.1 Evidence shows that using a threshold for blood transfusions based on hemoglobin alone can still lead to inappropriate transfusions.2 Adverse events, such as infections, transfusion reactions, and increased morbidity and mortality in people receiving blood transfusions are well documented, as is the need to reduce unnecessary blood transfusions.3

 Table 1: Change Ideas to Optimize Appropriate Blood Transfusions